ericsong/MapleTabs/README.md

 MapleTabs is a tab manager for chrome that uses navigation history to organize tabs.
-Tabs are organized into a tree like data structure where tabs can be added in either two ways...
+Tabs are organized into a tree like data structure which can viewed when clicking on the extension icon.

-"Control+T" which will add a new tab as a sibling to the current tab

-or

-"Control+Click" which will add a new tab as a child to the current tab.
+As shown...
+(put picture of a tree here)

+~How to use~
+1. Install the extension
+	1. substeps
+2.

 The window will always show the current tab and all siblings to the current tab.
 If you open several new links from a page (as child tabs) and want to view them.
 You shift down a level in the tree.
 Likewise, if you want to go back to the parent tab, you shift up a level.
 The commands are as follows...